awsdocs/amazon-eks-user-guide/doc_source/pod-networking-use-cases.md

 You can't use `IPv6` with custom networking\.
 `IPv6` addresses are not translated, so SNAT doesn't apply\.
 Traffic flow to and from Pods with associated security groups are not subjected to Calico network policy enforcement and are limited to Amazon VPC security group enforcement only\.
+If you use Calico network policy enforcement, we recommend that you set the environment variable `ANNOTATE_POD_IP` to `true` to avoid a known issue with Kubernetes\.
+To use this feature, you must add `patch` permission for pods to the `aws-node` ClusterRole\.
+Note that adding patch permissions to the `aws-node` DaemonSet increases the security scope for the plugin\.
+For more information, see [ANNOTATE\_POD\_IP](https://github.com/aws/amazon-vpc-cni-k8s/?tab=readme-ov-file#annotate_pod_ip-v193) in the VPC CNI repo on GitHub\.
 IP prefixes and IP addresses are associated with standard Amazon EC2 elastic network interfaces\.
 Pods requiring specific security groups are assigned the primary IP address of a branch network interface\.
 You can mix Pods getting IP addresses, or IP addresses from IP prefixes with Pods getting branch network interfaces on the same node\.

 **Windows nodes**